How 20-year-old Rafael Devers became Boston's biggest deadline addition

 "If you watch him, he steps on the [third-base] bag before every hitter, and on every foul ball, he takes his glove off and attempts to throw to first base," Febles says.
 "He jokes around with the first baseman every time he gets on.
 He will untuck the first baseman's jersey, like Adrian does.
 He does exactly what Adrian will do other than swinging from his knees."

-Devers insists his favorite player was Robinson Cano, but he finds the Beltre comparisons flattering.
+Devers insists his favorite player is Robinson Cano, but he finds the Beltre comparisons flattering.
 They're fitting, too.
 Beltre played one season in Boston, batting .321 with 49 doubles, 28 homers, 102 RBIs and a .919 OPS in 2010.
 Since then, the Sox have used 39 third basemen, including nine this season.
 From Youkilis and Will Middlebrooks to Sandoval, Travis Shaw and all the others in between, none has stuck.

 The Red Sox believe Devers can end that streak, and as July waned, they weren't willing to wait any longer to find out.